UW-CALMA/datarescue/how-to-start/track-3-technical.md

 # 🕵️ Track 3 (Technical)

-{% hint style="info" %}
-As of January 24, 2025 we are NOT actively accepting contributions to our internal forms.
-Please continue reading for information on how to submit records to existing ongoing projects.
-{% endhint %}

 This track focuses on the actual capture of at-risk data in a variety of formats.
 As these tasks require the most technical knowledge, skills, and equipment, volunteers are encouraged to take this track when they are able to dedicate more time.